cataclym/KaikiBot/docs/GUIDE.md

 ## Requirements

 -   Linux (Can work on other OS, but not supported)
--   Node.js v16.6 (or newer) https://nodejs.org/en/
+-   Node.js v18 (or newer) https://nodejs.org/en/
--   MySQL
+-   MySQL/MariaDB

 ## Instructions